masasam/emacs-easy-hugo/README.md

 	M-x easy-hugo-github-deploy

-Execute deploy.sh which exists in directory 'easy-hugo-basedir'.
+Execute deploy.sh which exists in directory `easy-hugo-basedir`.

 It is useful for hosting on [GitHub Pages](https://gohugo.io/tutorials/github-pages-blog/) etc.